Last updated on January 6th, 2026 at 09:32 am

 The daily recreational limit in Monroe County (which includes the Keys) is six (6) lobsters, whether it’s mini-season or the regular season.
 The bag limit during mini-season for the rest of the state is 12 but drops back to six for the regular season.
 These limits are strictly enforced.

-• Lobster Combo (annual) includes required saltwater fishing license and the lobster permit, includes a $5 hard card for your wallet. — $27 for residents; $57 for non-residents.
+- Annual Lobster Combo (includes saltwater license, lobster permit and $5 hard card): $27 for residents; $57 for non-residents.

-• Snook and Lobster Combo (annual) includes permits for Snook and Lobster (annual), includes a $5 hard card for your wallet. — $37 for residents; $67 for non-residents.
+- Snook and Lobster Combo (includes annual permits for Snook and Lobster and a $5 hard card for your wallet): $37 for residents; $67 for non-residents.

-You are required to carry a measuring gauge that will allow you to correctly measure the carapace.
+You are required to carry a measuring gauge on your person that will correctly measure the carapace.
 The minimum allowable size of the carapace (shell on the body, not including the tail) is three inches.

-The carapace is measured beginning at the forward edge between the rostral horns, excluding any soft tissue, and proceeding along the middle to the rear edge of the carapace.
+The shell is measured beginning at the forward edge between the rostral horns, excluding soft tissue, and proceeding along the middle to the rear edge of the carapace.

 It’s against the law to harvest egg-bearing lobster of any size, and spear fishing for lobster is prohibited.